nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `filter ta/T-Fang` command to find all tasks that assigned to a "Tian Fang" whose Github username is "T-Fang". the command is eventually passed to `TaskFilterCommandParser` and the parser will identify the type of the filtering condition using the prefix entered and create the corresponding task predicate.
 In this case, `ta/` indicates that a predicate that filter tasks by their assignees' Github usernames should be created.

 Step 3.
 The `LogicManager` executes the `TaskFilterCommand` returned by the parser.
 The `TaskFilterCommand` will get the current project ("Taskmania") from the `Model` and update the `taskFilter` predicate inside the "Taskmania" project.
 Therefore, the filtered task list of "Taskmania" will only contain `task1` and `task2`.
+Note that the commands related to task indices such as `viewtask` now take in indecies with respect to the newly filtered list (e.g. `viewtask 3` will show an error message as there are only two tasks in the filtered task list ).

 ![FilterSequenceDiagram](images/FilterSequenceDiagram.png)